 Using tretinoin was always one of those things I thought I would do when I got “older.”
 I have read it is exploding in popularity online.
-For decades, retinoids have been the gold standard for anti-aging, anti-wrinkle, and anti-acne in skincare.
-They’re prescribed for everything.
+Topical tretinoin has been the gold standard for anti-aging, anti-wrinkle, and anti-acne in skincare for decades.
+It’s prescribed for everything.

 Tretinoin Peeling, at a Glance: